 While any road in the Telluride area could be considered a “scenic route,” there are a few in particular worth exploring during your time in town.
 Though some are only open during the height of summer, others are accessible pretty much year-round.

-Set out on Last Dollar Rd that cuts between Telluride and Last Dollar Divide just outside of Ridgway; check out the silver mining town of Rico on the way to Mesa Verde National Park; or drive the Million Dollar Hwy between Ouray and Silverton, which is accessible directly from Telluride via the harrowing Imogene Pass.
+Set out on Last Dollar Rd that cuts between Telluride and Dallas Divide just outside of Ridgway; check out the silver mining town of Rico on the way to Mesa Verde National Park; or drive the Million Dollar Hwy between Ouray and Silverton, which is accessible directly from Telluride via the harrowing Imogene Pass.
 (Don’t attempt Imogene without a jeep or similar vehicle – and confidence in your driving skills.)

 Play in the snow